 Clinic protocols

 Dental volunteers perform exams, restorations and extractions as needed.
-Volunteer dental professionals work alongside an assistant who carries out normal chairside duties, including charting as well as instrument and suction support.
+Dental professionals work alongside an assistant who carries out normal chairside duties, including charting as well as instrument and suction support.
 Some assistants may be highly trained, and some may be relatively new to the role.

-Volunteer dental clinics are set up in a school or community room and provide free dental care to children (ages 6 to 18 years) from surrounding schools.
+Volunteer dental clinics are set up in a school or community room and provide free dental care to children (ages 6-15 years) from surrounding schools.

 Global Dental Relief provides portable dental units and all the instruments and supplies necessary to perform restorations, extractions, sealants and preventive care.